Patent Infringement Expert Witness

 Many factors play into the amount of damages awarded.
 For example, a court may award up to three times the actual amount of damages determined if it is found that the defendant was willful in their advance knowledge of their patent violation.
 Also, violations which are six years old or older at the time that a complaint is filed are typically not subject to damages.

-Working with Patent Damages Experts
+Working with a Patent Damages Expert Witness

 As was previously mentioned, patent infringement is a complicated issue.
 One of the most common tactics in any intellectual property case of a particular magnitude is to bury the other side with paperwork, and this is a particularly popular strategy with patent infringement.
 The amount of information that needs to be gone over can be enormous, and it requires the services of a patent damages expert to make sense of all of the numbers.